Automated laboratories improve uptime with analytics

 - 36% less system downtime compared to the reactive service.

 - Optimized service technician deployment, because they know in advance which parts are needed at a particular location.

 A successful project

 Siemens Healthineers started with a goal of building predictive service and maintenance directly into its solutions.
-The SAS Platform provided an ideal way to integrate analytics into the product and scale as the system changes.
+SAS solutions provided an ideal way to integrate analytics into the product and scale as the system changes.
 And, finally, mayato’s structured implementation ensured tremendous flexibility.